CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

  * @remarks This class is thread safe.
  */
 template <class T = Bundle>
-class BundleTracker<T> : protected BundleTrackerCustomizer<T>
+class BundleTracker : protected BundleTrackerCustomizer<T>
 {
 public:

     /**
      * Create a BundleTracker that tracks bundles through states covered by the state mask.
      *
      * @param context The BundleContext from which tracking occurs.
      * @param stateMask The bit mask which defines the bundle states to be tracked.
      * @param customizer The customizer to call when bundles are added, modified, or removed.
      *                   If the customizer is nullptr, then the callbacks in this BundleTracker will
      *                   be used instead (default or can be overridden).
      */
     BundleTracker(const BundleContext& context,
                 uint32_t stateMask,
-                std::unique_ptr<BundleTrackerCustomizer> customizer = nullptr) {}
+                std::unique_ptr<BundleTrackerCustomizer<T>> customizer = nullptr) {}

+    /**
+     * Automatically close the BundleTracker
+     */
-    virtual ~BundleTracker() {}
+    ~BundleTracker() override;

     /**
     * Called when a Bundle is being added to the BundleTracker